akhilbalakrishnan22/Javascript-Calculator/README.md

 # Javascript-Calculator
-Basic calculator with neumorphism design using HTML, CSS and Javascript
+Basic calculator with neumorphism design & dark mode using HTML, CSS and Javascript.

 ## What i learned?
 - How to use fontawesome icons in a website.